You On AI Field Guide · The Interpretability Problem The You On AI Field Guide Home

 The team developed techniques to disentangle overlapping representations, identifying what they called features — directions in the model's activation space corresponding to interpretable concepts.
 This represented genuine scientific progress, published for the broader research community consistent with Amodei's commitment to treating safety research as a public good.
 But Amodei was candid about the gap between what interpretability could explain and what the models could do.
 The gap was not narrowing.
 In some respects it was widening, because each advance in capability opened new behavioral territories that interpretability research had not yet explored.

 The interpretability problem has implications beyond the technical.
 A system whose behavior cannot be explained is a system whose behavior cannot be held accountable.
 Accountability requires explanation — the ability to identify why a system produced a specific output and whether the process was consistent with its standards.
 When a system operates as a black box, accountability operates on the level of outcomes rather than processes, which means harmful processes can persist as long as they happen not to produce visibly harmful outcomes.
-Segal's example from The Orange Pill — Claude producing an elegant but incorrect passage about Deleuze — is the interpretability problem expressed at paragraph scale.
+Segal's example from You On AI — Claude producing an elegant but incorrect passage about Deleuze — is the interpretability problem expressed at paragraph scale.

 Origin